-- In Zendesk, click the Admin icon () in the sidebar, then select Extensions in the Settings section.
+- In Zendesk, click the Admin icon () in the sidebar, then select Settings > Extensions.

-- For the Ticket information option, select Send full ticket details as a custom object.
+- Use the drop-down menu to select Send full ticket details as a custom object.

-- In Zendesk, click the Admin icon () in the sidebar, then select Triggers & mail notifications in the Settings section.
+- In Zendesk, click the Admin icon () in the sidebar, then select Business Rules > Triggers.

-- Find the new trigger, Create a record in Salesforce when ticket is solved, then click Edit to modify the trigger's conditions.
+- Find the new trigger, Create a record in Salesforce when ticket is solved, and click the trigger name to edit it.

-- Modify the conditions of this trigger as needed, then click Update trigger.
+- Modify the conditions of this trigger as needed, then click Save.

 Now when you solve a ticket, a Salesforce Zendesk ticket is created in your Salesforce organization.